kyranf/robotarmyfactorio/README.md

 The Factorio Forums thread can be found here: [Forum link](https://forums.factorio.com/viewtopic.php?f=97&t=23543)

 Mod portal link here: [Mod Portal](https://mods.factorio.com/mods/kyranzor/robotarmy)

+## Credits
+YuokiTani for the great models of the Droids
+Klonan for his Combat Units and permission to integrate the mod into mine

 ## Donations
 If you are feeling generous or thankful for the work i've done, feel free to donate to me so I can bribe my wife with chocolate to help her put up with my late nights!
 Click the image below: